Orbital Debris in Earth Orbit: Operations, Stability, Control, and Market Formation: Economics, financing, and allocation of responsibility

 \paragraph*{Case B: unprepared legacy remediation.} Now consider a legacy remediation service with

 but with $p_{\rm award}=0.70$, $p_{\rm consent}=0.80$, and $p_{\rm verify}=0.80$, reflecting consent complexity and outcome-verification risk.
 If

 then

-The stylized result is negative even at a much larger nominal contract value.
-This is the central reason legacy-stock remediation is unlikely to scale as a spontaneous purely private spot market and instead requires public anchor demand, standardized consent, and stronger outcome verification.
+The stylized result is negative despite the larger nominal contract value because the realization probability is lower and the cost base is larger.
+Under these assumptions, legacy-stock remediation is not compatible with decentralized private procurement; it instead requires public or consortium procurement, standardized consent procedures, and auditable verification of hazard reduction.